Honda CR250R

 The Honda CR250R was a Honda racing dirt bike.
 The prototype was built in 1971, but it was not until late 1972 that production of the 1973 model "out of the box racers" began sale to the general public.
-The CR250 was produced for nearly 37 years, 2007 being the final year of production.
+The CR250 was produced for 35 years, 2007 being the final year of production.

+History

 In 1997, Honda produced an industry first, an aluminum chassis for a motocross motorcycle.
 These 'first gen' frames were thick, rigid, and were a big change from the previous steel frames, where flexibility had been seen as a problem in the early years.
 The 1997-8 engines were equipped with a new stator, which supplied DC voltage for the new Keihin carburetor with an electronic 'Power Jet' system, in efforts to control lean mixture preignition.
 Included in the new electrics was a capacitor and a rectifier/regulator.
 The 1999 model was almost identical but the Power Jet had disappeared.

 For 2000, the 'second gen' aluminum frame was less rigid, with thinner twin-spars, providing a rigidity decrease and better handling.
 The Keihin PWK carburetor replaced earlier PJ models.
 The CDI box limited RPMs to 8000.
 The 2001 model was nearly identical, with a change to a different CDI box, adding 500 RPM to the redline where two more horsepower lurked.
 The new Mikuni TMX carburetor proved to be temperamental to weather changes.